linuxmint/cinnamon-spices-themes/CBlue/README.md

 ## CBlue

-#### A semi-transparent Cinnamon theme for Arc-Dark/Arc-Dark-Solid and the Numix-Circle icon theme, with wallpaper + Firefox extra.
+#### A semi-transparent Cinnamon theme, with wallpaper + Firefox extra.
 Inspired by the CBlack theme (author: cloweling).
 If you want a panel that is not transparent, modify the line `300` of the file `~/.themes/CBlue/cinnamon/cinnamon.css`.
 For example: background-color: rgba(53, 57, 69, `0.50`); .
 A value of `0` is equivalent to total transparency and `1` is totally opaque.
 Restart Cinnamon (Ctrl+Alt+Esc) for immediate modification.